laozhaokun/webapp/README.md

 # webapp
-A website app using SpringMVC,Hibernate and Bootstrap.
+A website app using SpringMVC,Hibernate,Solr,Bootstrap and d3.js.
 Many things to do .